TYPE DATABASE USER CIDR-ADDRESS METHOD # IPv4 local connections: host all all 127.0.0.1/32 md5 # IPv6 local connections: #host all all ::1/128 md5

 We will now update a different PostgreSQL configuration file to let the server know that any IP addresses found within the approved subnet (local network) will be allowed access to the SQL server.

-Open the postgresql.conf configuration file by clicking Start -> Programs -> PostgreSQL-> Configuration Files -> postgresql.conf, or in the folder C:\Program Files\PostgreSQL\9.0\data.
+Open the postgresql.conf configuration file in Notepad by clicking Start -> Programs -> PostgreSQL-> Configuration Files -> postgresql.conf, or in the folder C:\Program Files\PostgreSQL\9.0\data.
 (Replace 9.0 with the version of PostgreSQL that you have.)

 Scroll to the bottom of the file and add the following line of text: